-The school breakfast and lunch prices for the 2022-2023 school year are as follows:
+The school breakfast and lunch prices for the 2023-2024 school year are as follows:

 - Breakfast (9-12) Student \$2.00

 - Lunch (9-12) \$2.90 per lunch

-- Milk \$0.50 per half pint
+- Milk \$0.60 per half pint

 - Adult Breakfast \$3.50 per breakfast

 - Adult Lunch \$5.00 per lunch

 High Schools offer the "Taste 4" meal program.
-This program features entrees from around the globe, and a variety of fresh made sauces to mix and add flavors to the meal.
+This program features entrees from around the globe and a variety of fresh made sauces to mix and add flavors to the meal.
 We have a web-based point of sale system that has many features including; family meal plans, instant updates, real time customer purchase history, a pay online purchase option and Smart Snack compliant a la cart program to offer healthy options in our off program area

-Additionally, there will be several separate stations at lunch that will include rotating menus such as the; Asian bar, taco bar, wrap bar, specialty salad bar, pasta bar, potato bar, and many others.
-Each of these bars will be a full service bar with all the extras at no additional cost other than just the price of a lunch.
+Additionally, there will be several separate stations at lunch that will include rotating menus such as; Asian bar, taco bar, wrap bar, specialty salad bar, pasta bar, potato bar, and many others.
+Each of these bars will be a full-service bar with all the extras for the price of a lunch.
 Milk, fresh fruit, fresh vegetables and salad are also included with every meal, and students can eat as many fruits and vegetables as they like from the offering bar.